 What is Tax Freedom Day?

-Here are some key highlights from their report for 2021:
+Here are some key highlights from their report for 2022

 Every individual will have a different Tax Freedom Day

-In reality, there is no single day for everyone as there is no ‘average’ person, but the day will come later for high-earners and earlier for low-earners and the unemployed.
-In practice, this isn’t necessarily true because the HMRC does not simply tax income but also taxes consumption, investment and ‘sin’ activities at different rates.
-This includes indirect taxes (such as VAT, fuel duty, council tax) as well as direct taxes (Income Tax and National Insurance).
+Every individual will have a different tax freedom day.
+In theory it will come later for higher earners and earlier for lower earners and the unemployed.
+In practice, this isn’t necessarily true because HMRC does not simply tax income but also taxes different types of consumption, as well as investments, at different rates.
+This includes indirect taxes (such as VAT, fuel duty and council tax) as well as direct taxes (Income Tax and National Insurance).